Frequently Asked Questions About XEOMIN

 - upper respiratory infection

-The most common side effects of XEOMIN in people with cervical dystonia include1:
+The most common side effects of XEOMIN in adults with cervical dystonia include1:

 - difficulty swallowing